woohoolabs/yin/README.md

 kinds of responses:

 - normal: All the top-level members can be present in the response (except for the "errors")
-- meta: Only the "jsonApi", "links" and meta top-level member can be present in the response
+- meta: Only the "jsonapi", "links" and meta top-level member can be present in the response
 - relationship: The specified relationship object will be the primary data of the response

 #### Documents for error responses